Best Wi-Fi Boosters and Extenders for Your RV

 What’s the difference between a Wi-Fi booster and a Wi-Fi extender?

-There’s no real difference between a Wi-Fi booster and a Wi-Fi extender—this is all about terminology.
+There’s no difference between a Wi-Fi booster and a Wi-Fi extender—this is all about terminology.

 Technically speaking, a Wi-Fi booster is any device that extends the range of a Wi-Fi network.
 Wi-Fi extenders and Wi-Fi repeaters are the two different types of Wi-Fi boosters.